 As one of the best food cities in the US, NOLA’s passion for excellence shines through at the city’s best restaurants at all price points ranging from cheap eats to fine dining.
 But this culinary passion doesn’t stop at food.
 It’s also evident in cocktails served at bars throughout the city and in coffee at the best New Orleans coffee shops.

 Ironically, New Orleans wasn’t an early adaptor to specialty coffee.
 Perhaps it was the city’s traditional, centuries-old cafe scene.
 Perhaps it was the history of the aforementioned chicory coffee typically served at cafes in New Orleans.
 Maybe it was geography.
 At the end of the day, it really doesn’t matter.
-The coffee is great now with a prevalence of top notch roasters and excellent barista work all over the city.
+The coffee is great now with top notch roasters and excellent baristas working all over the city.

 After drinking copious amounts of specialty coffee for ‘research’ purposes, these are our favorite New Orleans coffee shops and the ones you shouldn’t miss: